 In general, the targets for iPSC-derived therapies include any diseases or disorders for which there are no other viable treatments and where there is a need to repair or replace dysfunctional tissue.

 Pipeline for iPSC-Derived Cell Therapeutics

-As of today, only a handful of companies are forging the path toward iPSC-derived cell therapeutics.
+As of today, only a handful of companies and organizations are forging the path toward iPSC-derived cell therapeutics.

-- BlueRock Therapeutics, which was recently acquired by Bayer, has been targeting Parkinson’s disease and heart failure.
+- BlueRock Therapeutics, which was acquired by Bayer in August 2019, uses pluripotent stem cells to target Parkinson’s disease and heart failure.

-- Century Therapeutics was created by Versant Ventures in partnership with Fujifilm in July 2019 to develop iPSC-derived adaptive and innate immune effector cell therapies.
+- Century Therapeutics was created in July 2019 by Versant Ventures and Fujifilm to develop iPSC-derived adaptive and innate immune effector cell therapies.

 - Cynata Therapeutics manufacturers iPSC-derived MSCs using its proprietary Cymerus™ technology.
 It is testing these cells in the treatment of graft-versus-host disease (GvHD), critical limb ischemia (CLI) and osteoarthritis (OA).

 - Fate Therapeutics is developing iPSC-derived NK and CAR-T cells for the treatment of cancer and immune disorders.

 - Healios K.K., in collaboration with Sumitomo Dainippon Pharma, is undertaking a clinical trial using allogeneic iPSC-derived retinal cells to treat age-related macular degeneration.